Proper drain cleaning equipment is vital for basic safety and hygiene.

 By contrast, sewer video scopes and locator units owned by plumbing companies can cost upwards of $15,000.
 They have powerful lights; they are self-righting (the picture always stays upright); they are high-resolution; they have recording capabilities.
 Most importantly, these cameras have transmitters at the end which can help the technician locate block points.

-If you are doing an entire sewer line video inspection, you will see a “walk-through,” leading from the trap, down through the sewer line, and up to any obstructions.
+Given that, you are doing an entire sewer line video inspection, you will see a “walk-through,” leading from the trap, down through the sewer line, and up to any obstructions.

 If the camera can push through the blockage, it may continue through to the municipal line.